 Postings are for information purposes only and do not imply endorsement by the School of Public Health.

-Public Health Major: In the Bachelor of Arts or Bachelor of Science in Public Health, students learn to ask questions, challenge assumptions, and explore answers to promote the health and well-being of communities, locally, nationally, and globally.
-The major provides undergraduates with competencies in assessment & measurement, communication, environment, ethics & social justice, natural science, population health, policy & politics, and social science with particular emphasis on collaboration and critical thinking across these domains.
-Empowered with problem solving skills, graduates use the degree as a foundation for a range of career and educational options in business, economics, education, health sciences, law, public health, and social and behavioral sciences. http://sph.washington.edu/uph/
+Public Health-Global Health Major: In the Bachelor of Arts or Bachelor of Science in Public Health-Global Health, students learn to ask questions, challenge assumptions, and explore answers to promote the health and well-being of communities, locally, nationally, and globally.
+The major provides undergraduates with competencies in assessment and measurement, communication, environment, ethics and social justice, natural science, population health, policy and politics, and social science with particular emphasis on collaboration and critical thinking across these domains.
+Empowered with problem solving skills, graduates use the degree as a foundation for a range of career and educational options in business, economics, education, health sciences, law, public health, and social and behavioral sciences.

-Health Informatics and Health Information Management Major: The Bachelor of Science and post-baccalaureate certificate in HIHIM is a program that prepares students for health informatics and health information management roles including acquiring, analyzing, and protecting electronic and traditional medical information for patient care.
+Health Informatics and Health Information Management Major and Certificate: The Bachelor of Science and post-baccalaureate certificate in HIHIM is a program that prepares students for health informatics and health information management roles including acquiring, analyzing, and protecting electronic and traditional health information for patient care.
 Students apply knowledge of management, information technology, health regulation, structure and use of clinical data, and records management, to meet the information needs of health care team professionals and organizations, public health, and clinical research.
-This program prepares students for the Registered Health Information Administrator (RHIA) national certifying examination of the American Health Information Management Association (AHIMA). http://depts.washington.edu/hihim/
+This program prepares students for the Registered Health Information Administrator (RHIA) national certifying examination of the American Health Information Management Association (AHIMA).

-Global Health Minor: The Global Health minor provides students with a transdisciplinary introduction to the key concepts, debates, challenges, and opportunities in the field of global health.
-It gives undergraduates an opportunity to become familiar with major problems and policy issues in the field.
-Students participating in the minor will be able to understand and discuss the determinants of global health and global health responses to health problems, including health systems.
-There are no prerequisites for the minor and admission is open to all undergraduate students enrolled at the University of Washington Seattle campus. http://globalhealth.washington.edu/academics/undergraduate-minor
+Global Health Minor: The Global Health minor provides a transdisciplinary introduction to the key concepts, debates, challenges and opportunities in the field of global health and gives undergraduates an opportunity to become familiar with major global health problems and policy issues.
+Students pursuing the minor are able to understand and discuss the determinants of global health and global responses to health problems, including health systems.
+By becoming knowledgeable in core areas, students will be able to engage actively in efforts to improve health as global citizens.

-Nutritional Sciences Minor: The Nutritional Sciences minor provides students with a foundation of knowledge in the study of nutritional sciences, food systems, food studies, and their relationship to population health.
-Through an examination of food and nutrition policies and practices that affect sustainable diets and long-term health, students gain a multidisciplinary perspective of the food environment, including the interplay of food and nutrition, human behavior, business, culture, and the environment. http://depts.washington.edu/nutr/minor.html
+Nutrition Minor: The Nutrition minor provides students with a foundation of knowledge in nutritional sciences, food studies, food systems, and population health.
+Students examine food and nutrition practices and policies that affect sustainable diets and long-term health.
+The minor offers a multidisciplinary perspective of the food environment, including the interplay of food and nutrition, human behavior, business, culture, and the environment.